whylabs/whylogs/python/docs/features/data_validation.md

 Those metrics can be standard metrics, such as Distribution, Frequent Items, or Types metrics.
 They can also be __Condition Count Metrics__.
 Condition Count Metrics count the number of occurrences a certain relation passed/failed.
 For example, the number of times the rows for the column `Name` was equal to `Bob`.

-For a profile to contain Condition Count Metrics, you have first to specify a Condition __before__ logging your data, and pass that to your Dataset Schema.
+For a profile to contain Condition Count Metrics, you have first to specify a Condition __before__ logging your data and pass that to your Dataset Schema.
 The Dataset Schema configures the behavior for tracking metrics in whylogs.

 Conditions also enable you to trigger actions when the condition is met while data is being logged.
-To do that, you need to specify a set of actions in your Condition object, along with the Relation that will trigger those action.
+To do that, you need to specify a set of actions in your Condition object, along with the Relation that will trigger those actions.
 This is the same Relation that will be used to track the Condition Count Metrics in the profile.